Fastest journey1hr 48m

 Travelling by train from London to Brussels is very easy, with Eurostar offering six to ten departures per day on this route.
 It is first and foremost a business route, so you’ll have a wider choice of direct trains on weekdays than at weekends.

 The first part of the journey from London sweeps through Thameside landscapes and rural Kent to reach the Channel Tunnel.
-The fastest journey time from London to Brussels is about two hours.
+Entering France at Calais, the rail route to Brussels then tracks east across Flanders to gain Belgian territory shortly after passing through Lille (where most but not all trains stop).
+Since April 2018, Eurostar has offered its fastest-ever journey time on the London to Brussels route.

 London to Brussels